thefrontside/effection/website/docs/guides/resources.md

 1. We want to interact with the socket while it is running by sending messages to it

 This is a good use-case for using a Resource.
-Let's look at how we can rewrite `createSocket` using resources, an implementation might look something like
+Let's look at how we can rewrite `createSocket` using resources.
+Effection considers any object which has an `init` function a Resource.
+The `init` function initializes the Resource, and an implementation of `createSocket` could look like this:
-this:

 ``` javascript
 import { once, spawn } from 'effection';